This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-What do I need to know about a peripherally inserted central catheter (PICC)?
+What do I need to know about how to care for a peripherally inserted central catheter (PICC)?

-How do I change the bandage and clean my skin?
+How do I prepare to change the bandage and clean my skin?

 - Wash your hands with soap and water or use an alcohol-based hand rub.